tamos/nice_things/README.md

 ### 2. Install PostgreSQL

 Follow the instructions on django-girls (URL below) for PostgreSQL install according to your OS.
-(NOTE: For creating the database user and the database, follow step 3 in this README instead of django-girls).
+Don't forget to use sudo's -H flag in `sudo -H apt-get install postgresql postgresql-contrib` if you are on UChicago's Student VM Ubuntu.
+(NOTE: For creating the database user and the database, follow step 3 in this README instead of django-girls)

 `https://tutorial-extensions.djangogirls.org/en/optional_postgresql_installation/`